 Regardless of your body type, start looking for a skilled alterations tailor and learn what elements can and cannot be tailored successfully.
-Take a look at the work they offer and how they accomodate individual requests for difficult tasks, such as shortening a sleeve from the sleevehead.
-If they can do that properly, so the sleeves hang nicely without bumps on the sleevehead or wrinkles in the sleeves, chances are they can do everything else you need them to do.
-However, even if you find the best alterations tailor bear in mind they are not magicians.
+Take a look at the work they offer and how they accommodate individual requests for difficult tasks, such as shortening a sleeve from the sleeve head.
+If they can do that properly, so the sleeves hang nicely without bumps on the sleeve head or wrinkles in the sleeves, chances are they can do everything else you need them to do.
+However, even if you find the best alterations tailor bear in mind, they are not magicians.
 As such, you cannot buy jackets that are too long or too short because even though there might be some fabric reserve, the buttonholes and the position of the pockets can’t be changed.
 Also, if the shoulders don’t fit, it is going to be difficult to fix it, just like the front-back balance.

 As a rule of thumb, do not buy anything that is more than one size to small or too large because alterations will be costly and the result is often not ideal.
 Also, when in doubt, buy something that is slightly too big rather than too tight, because removing fabric is easy but if there is not enough cloth reserve in the garment, you can’t wear the garment.

 Vintage stores or flea markets in larger cities like London or Naples often provide quality clothing at a fraction of the retail price.
 Of course, it usually takes a bit of time to find something good, but if you do and the fit is ok, your alterations tailor can do the rest.
 Vintage shopping requires patience and practice.
 Look up brands, fabrics, and countries of origin as you go to build an understanding of what’s out there – the more you know, the easier it will be to spot a quality product.